entrostat/promax/README.md

 ## Usage Instructions

 Once it's installed, you can use `Promax` to run your promises with a specified concurrency value.

-Pretend we had the following promise function:
+Assume we have the following promise function:

 ```typescript
 function somePromiseFunction(returns = null, timeout = 0) {